jhockett/standup-summary/README.md

 # standup-summary

-This script uses the GitHub API to query events for a GH user and then prints out relevant pull requests and issues and their titles.
+This script uses the GitHub API to query events for a GH user and then prints out relevant pull requests and issues.
 By default, the script will only include events from the previous workday until runtime (assumes Monday-Friday work week).

 # Prerequisites